Frequently Asked Questions

 This method is acceptable for the inaugural collection.
 After that, we do expect to see two student records in Section F for a single student where they have a main teacher (use the main teacher’s local-provider-id on this record) and a “collaborative” teacher (use the collaborative teacher’s local-provider-id on the second student record for the section).

-What about the VDOE Virtual Virginia teachers?
+What about the DOE Virtual Virginia teachers?
 Will we be provided with their licensure information?

 Will VDOE require school divisions to calculate the “value-added” of all professionals (special education teachers, hearing teachers, vision teachers, speech teachers) that contribute to a student’s performance?